Hybrid/Online Medical Assistant Programs in Rhode Island: Find Your School

 Are medical assistants in high demand in Rhode Island?

-The demand for medical assistants in Rhode Island is growing due to an aging population and an increased need for healthcare services, as with many other states.
-Employment for newly qualified medical assistants was expected to grow 15% from 2023 to 2033, according to the U.S. Bureau of Labor Statistics.
+Yes.
+Rhode Island has designated medical assistants as a high-growth occupation, and national demand for medical assistants is expected to grow 12% from 2024 to 2034, according to the U.S. Bureau of Labor Statistics.
 This growth is faster than the average for other occupations.

 Certifications and Continuing Education in Rhode Island

-Medical assistants in Rhode Island don’t need to secure state-specific licensure to practice.
-However, if you are a recently qualified medical assistant, obtaining national certification is a good idea.
-Doing so can significantly improve your chances of employment and demonstrate to employers that you are professionally competent.
+Medical assistants in Rhode Island don’t need state-specific licensure to practice.
+However, if you are a recently qualified medical assistant, obtaining a nationally recognized certification, such as the Certified Medical Assistant (CMA) from the AAMA or Registered Medical Assistant (RMA) from American Medical Technologists (AMT), can improve your chances of landing a job.

-Note that though Rhode Island does not require a medical assistant to continue their education, you’ll often need to enroll in ongoing education classes to maintain national certification.
-For example, CMA certification necessitates recertification every five years.
-You can become recertified by retaking the certification exam – which many graduates don’t want to do – or by completing continuing education credits.
+Note that though Rhode Island does not require a medical assistant to continue their education, you’ll need to enroll in ongoing education classes to maintain national certification.
+For example, CMA certification necessitates recertification every five years by either retaking the certification exam or completing continuing education credits.

 Salary and Career Outlook for Medical Assistants in Rhode Island